Skip to main content

 • API key — only prompted for runners that require one.
 Stored locally in ~/.remoteagent/config.json and never transmitted to any server.

+Once the code is accepted, the agent is linked to your Telegram account and starts automatically.
 You can also pass flags to skip the interactive prompts:

 remoteagent init --runner claude-sdk